 Revisit Fiona Apple’s dreamy cover of The Beatles song ‘Across the Universe’

-We’re stepping back into the Far Out Magazine Vault to unearth what we believe is Fiona Apple’s best cover song to date, a calming and dreamy rendition of The Beatles song ‘Across the Universe’.
+We’re stepping back into the Far Out Magazine Vault to unearth what we believe is Fiona Apple’s best cover rendition to date, a calming and dreamy version of The Beatles song ‘Across the Universe’.
 With a recent career-defining album in the bag, Apple’s cover is worth remembering as it offers a look back at her connection with music.

 Taking things a step further, Lennon added: “Paul would sort of subconsciously try and destroy a great song.
 Usually, we’d spend hours doing little detailed cleaning-ups of Paul’s songs; when it came to mine… somehow this atmosphere of looseness and casualness and experimentation would creep in.
 Subconscious sabotage.”